Sylvester equation: Roth's removal rule

 Roth's removal rule does not generalize to infinite-dimensional bounded operators on a Banach space.
+Nevertheless, Roth's removal rule generalizes to the systems of Sylvester equations.

 Numerical solutions

 A classical algorithm for the numerical solution of the Sylvester equation is the Bartels–Stewart algorithm, which consists of transforming $A$ and $B$ into Schur form by a QR algorithm, and then solving the resulting triangular system via back-substitution.
 This algorithm, whose computational cost is $\mathcal{O}(n^3)$ arithmetical operations, is used, among others, by LAPACK and the lyap function in GNU Octave.
 See also the sylvester function in that language.
-In some specific image processing application, the derived Sylvester equation has a closed form solution.
+In some specific image processing applications, the derived Sylvester equation has a closed form solution.